OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-goto-method-excel.md

 # Application.Goto Method (Excel)

-Selects any range or Visual Basic procedure in any workbook, and activates that workbook if it?s not already active.
+Selects any range or Visual Basic procedure in any workbook, and activates that workbook if it's not already active.

 ## Syntax